 "Sobre este título" puede pertenecer a otra edición de este libro.

-Condición: Very Good.
+Condición: Good.
 First.
 Former library book; may include library markings.
-Used book that is in excellent condition.
-May show signs of wear or have minor defects.
-Nº de ref. del artículo: 4196023-6
+Used book that is in clean, average condition without any missing pages.
+Nº de ref. del artículo: 4166904-6

 Cantidad disponible: 1 disponibles